terramate-io/terramate/docs/cloud/organization/user-management.md

+---
+title: User Management in Terramate Cloud
+description: Learn how to manage users of an organization in Terramate Cloud.
+---

 # User Management

 To manage teammates, an `admin` can choose from the following actions, while a normal `member` can only see the list of teammates or leave an organization.